MusikAnimal/pageviews/CONTRIBUTING.md

 The CSS is then [automatically vendor-prefixed](https://github.com/sindresorhus/gulp-autoprefixer) to support modern browsers.
 [Bootstrap](http://getbootstrap.com/) is used as the CSS framework.

-Each page has it's own `.scss` file that imports dependencies.
+Each page has its own `.scss` file that imports dependencies.
 Shared files are simply prefixed with an underscore. `_mixins.scss` is for the mixins, placeholders, keyframes and colour variables.
 Similar to the JavaScripts, `_list_view.scss` is imported by apps that have a list view (Massviews, Langviews, Redirect Views and Mediaviews), and `_chart_view.scss` by apps that show charts.